 The UM System Administrative Policies for eLearning – Quality Standards were developed as a result of collaborative effort among faculty, staff and administration systemwide and at the behest of faculty representatives across the UM System.
 These representatives requested clear, uniform standards that would serve to improve the quality of our students’ experience and help address federal and state laws, regulations and guidelines, as well as meet accrediting body requirements.
 Several representative groups were involved in the effort, including the UM System Online Faculty Advisory Committee, the eLearning Academic Council and the eLearning Oversight Committee.
 The latter is comprised of provosts and their delegates, the UM System Senior Associate Vice President for Academic Affairs, and the UM System Vice President for Finance, in accordance with the governance structure for the systemwide eLearning Initiative.

-These quality standards apply to all courses being offered online, including semester-based and self-paced, synchronous and asynchronous courses, as well as online programs (defined as >75% online courses in the program) throughout the UM System.
+These quality standards apply to all courses being offered online, including semester-based, synchronous and asynchronous courses, as well as online programs (defined as >75% online courses in the program) throughout the UM System.
 The quality standards are based on the nationally-recognized Quality Matters approach for online courses and programs, and incorporates aspects of the quality review processes that were historically in place at each university within the UM System.

 Part of program quality is ensuring programs have well-defined, clear outcomes for students and that individual course outcomes, assessments and student learning objectives are well-aligned and directly support program outcomes (i.e., curricular alignment).
 Reporting on curricular alignment is also necessary for accreditation through the Higher Learning Commission.
 To that end, the UM System uses Coursetune to map curricular alignment and to facilitate communication among administration, faculty and the Office of eLearning.